MedFriendly®

 The first step towards diagnosis of spondylosis is a thorough review of the patient's personal and family

-abnormal sensations (such as tingling).
-It can also assess motor (movement) functioning, especially in the
+and abnormal sensations (such as tingling).
+It can also assess motor (movement) functioning, especially

-arms and legs.
-The degree that the patient can flex, extend, bend to the side, and rotate different body
+in the arms and legs.
+The degree that the patient can flex, extend, bend to the side, and rotate different

-pats are used to assess motor functioning.
-Examination by touch helps determine spinal abnormalities
+body pats are used to assess motor functioning.
+Examination by touch helps determine spinal

-such as tenderness and muscle spasms.
-Reasons for bowel and bladder changes can also be examined
+abnormalities such as tenderness and muscle spasms.
+Reasons for bowel and bladder changes can

 One of the most common tests used to diagnosis spondyolsis is an x-ray to examine the condition of the